-In addition to the above rules, each program has their own list of guidelines.
-During the admissions process you will be made aware of individual programs rules and guidelines before you begin services with us.
+In addition to the following rules, each home has their own list of house guidelines.
+During the admissions process you will be made aware of these rules before you begin staying with us.

 If any of these rules are broken, you may be restricted from participating in the program.
-If you are restricted, a team meeting including yourself will be had to speak to our concerns
+If you are restricted, a team meeting including yourself will be had to speak to our concerns.